pact-foundation/pact-python/examples/README.md

 Running the [Pact Broker] outside the tests will mean you are able to then see the [Pact file]s submitted to the [Pact Broker] as the various tests are performed.

+## common

+To avoid needing to duplicate certain fixtures, such as starting up a docker based Pact broker (to demonstrate how the test process could work), the shared fixtures used by the pytests have all been placed into a single location.]
+This means it is easier to see the relevant code for the example without having to go through the boilerplate fixtures.
+See [Requiring/Loading plugins in a test module or conftest file] for further details of this approach.

 ## consumer